Embracing A True Identity

 • Alan gave his name and reputation: Google Alan’s name and you’ll find a mix of ministry-related articles and a few truly vitriolic comments by some who say they’re glad he’s dead because he held to the truth that homosexuality is not God’s intent for men and women.
 For the sake of those who wanted help, Alan did not let the views of his critics keep him from speaking out for Christ.

 Much, much more could be said about Alan’s life and legacy.
 I’ve written only a very little.
 I have not and cannot do justice to his memory in one letter.
 But in another way, nothing more needs to be said.
-The fruit of his life speaks on in his wife, in his children and grandchildren, in his colleagues at Regeneration and throughout Exodus, and in literally thousands of men and women around the world.
+The fruit of his life speaks on in his wife, in his children and grandchildren, in his colleagues at Regeneration, and in literally thousands of men and women around the world.
 I am one of those thousands who is eternally grateful.

 I mentioned earlier how Alan would faithfully wake each day to spend time with Jesus.
 In the Gospels, we read of Jesus waking very early in the morning for prayer, too.
 It has occurred to me that on Monday, June 28th, Jesus was already up, standing in the room while Alan slept.
 And then when the time had arrived, I wonder if Jesus simply leaned over Alan and gently whispered his name.
 I think I can imagine, as some of you can, the expression Alan must have had on his face when he opened his eyes, and saw now finally the face of his Lord and his best Friend.